medically accurate sex education

 Current Status of Sex Education in Illinois

 On August 16, 2013, Governor Pat Quinn signed into law HB 2675 which requires that if a school teaches sexual health education, the materials and instruction must be age-appropriate, medically accurate, and complete.
-The new sexual health education law will go into effect on January 1, 2014.
+The new sexual health education law went into effect on January 1, 2014.
 This is a huge victory for Illinois youth!

-Recent media reports about this new law have focused mainly on the requirement to teach about contraception.
-However, the law includes several important elements.
+The law includes several important elements.
 Schools that teach sexual health education will have to make sure that all instruction and materials are:

 Medically accurate which “means verified or supported by the weight of research conducted in compliance with accepted scientific methods and published in peer-reviewed journals, if applicable, or comprising information recognized as accurate, objective, and complete.”